-A child who has galactosemia appears normal at birth but develops symptoms upon taking formula or breast milk.
+A child who has galactosemia appears normal at birth but develops symptoms after taking formula or breast milk.
 Symptoms of galactosemia include:

 Without early diagnosis and treatment, a child with galactosemia can develop mild to severe effects.
 The child may stop developing normally and may have vision problems (cataracts), liver problems, and intellectual disabilities.
 One form of the disease causes cataracts without intellectual disabilities or poor growth.

 Galactosemia is treated with a special diet that does not contain galactose or lactose.
-A person with galactosemia must avoid milk and milk products for life.
+A person who has galactosemia must always avoid milk and milk products.

 WebMD Medical Reference from Healthwise